chrisnoonan98675/site/_posts/2014-11-04-using-cli-to-discover-websphere-middleware.markdown

 ---
-title: Using the CLI to discover WebSphere (WAS) middleware
+title: Using the XL Deploy CLI to discover WebSphere (WAS) middleware
 categories:
 - xl-deploy
 tags: